 Well.
 It is what it is.
 I’m not going to fret over it more, and it tastes really good, so really, what am I complaining about?
 This is my go-to celebration cake, and I love it just the way it is.

-- 1 génoise cake, trimmed and split into two (I use this recipe from Ricardo, and I baked it in an 8-inch springform greased and lined with parchment for 35 min at 350°F)
+- 1 génoise cake I use this recipe from Ricardo, and I baked it in an 8-inch springform greased and lined with parchment for 35 min at 350°F, trimmed and split into two

-- 114 grams (4 oz) white chocolate, melted and cooled slightly
+- 114 grams white chocolate 4 oz, melted and cooled slightly

 - Powdered sugar